This post may contain affiliate links. Please read our disclosure policy.

 Watch How To Make A Waffle for One

-If you have any ingredients leftover from this single waffle recipe, check out our Leftover Ingredients Recipe Finder.
+Here’s what goes into this single waffle recipe and why each ingredient matters.
+If you have any ingredients leftover, check out our Leftover Ingredients Recipe Finder.

 All-purpose flour is the base of the batter.
 Measure it by spooning flour into your dry measuring cup and leveling it off with a straight edge.
 Scooping straight from the bag packs in too much flour and makes the waffle dense.

 Baking powder gives the waffle its lift.
-Check the date on yours before you start.
-Old baking powder won’t do much, and you’ll end up with a flat, heavy waffle.
-To test it, drop half a teaspoon into a quarter cup of hot water.
+Check the date on your container before you start.
+To test it, stir ¼ teaspoon into ½ cup of hot water.
 If it bubbles immediately, it’s good.
+Use aluminum-free baking powder if your waffles have ever had a metallic or bitter aftertaste.

 Sugar adds a small amount of sweetness and helps the outside of the waffle brown and crisp up.
 Granulated sugar works best here.